Intermittent fasting – questions & answers

 The fasting protocol that fits my life style best is a fasting all day with a 4 to 5 hour eating window in the evening.
 I feel that I could do this daily during the work week.
 Is this recommended?
 How many days a week of IF is healthy?

 Periods of fasting less than 24 hours (20 hours fasting, 4 hr eating) or ‘Warrior’ style fasting can be done daily.
 The term ‘healthy’ always depends upon what your goals are.
 If you are simply trying to lose weight, then fasting can be done as needed for that.
-There are no negative health consequences to eating only during 4 hours of the day.
+There are no known negative health consequences to eating only during 4 hours of the day.

 I have done 18hr, 24hr and 3 days without any real difficulties and have switched it up during the week, depending how I feel and whether I have social plans.
 Is it a good idea to change the fasting routine regularly, or would I be better off sticking to a 24hr regime for consistency?

-Personally, I believe that it is much better to switch things up so that the body does not have a chance to adapt.
+I am not aware of any good data on this, but personally, I believe that it is much better to switch things up so that the body does not have a chance to adapt.
 However, sometimes this inconsistency leads to people not fasting at all, which is also bad.

 So it all depends upon your ‘style’.
 If a regular routine works better for you for compliance reasons, then do so.
 However, physiologically, I think changing things up all the time works better.

 My hubby is very overweight, he weighs 164kg and is 179 cm tall, his fasting glucose is normal between 4.8 and 5.6 mmol/L his insulin is very high, when he was first tested it was 32.2 uU/mL… I know that keeping his insulin low will be the key to his weight loss, but what would be better?
 A daily 16:8 IF or a 24 hour fast 2 times a week?
 What would you recommend?